“Owasso tech job”

 hired me would virtually guarantee losing my entire financial safety net.

 Someone from a rich family or with friends in high places could have marched out the door.
-When AppleOne subsequently stripped that person of all of their unemployment insurance, it would not make much difference.
-Rich kids have other options.
+When AppleOne subsequently stripped that person of all of their unemployment insurance, it would not matter. rich people have other options.

 I realized why AppleOne put document-signing in front of the current conversation with M.K.
 My signature on those items was now hanging over my head.
-I asked M.K. for copies of the documents I had signed.
+I asked M.K. for copies of the documents.
 His response was a vague

 Getting me to sign documents when I walked in the door enabled AppleOne to control my financial viability while I was searching for a job.